-The Openness of Local Government Regulations 2014 have made it easier for members of the public to record meetings.
+The Openness of Local Government Bodies Regulations 2014, an amendment to the Public Bodies (Admissions to Meetings) Act 1960, have made it easier for members of the public to record meetings.
 The Ministry of Housing Communities and Local Government 'Open and accountable local government' also provides further information.